Anita Hill: Next CBS CEO Will Be Invited to Fill Moonves Slot on Sexual Harassment Commission

 She added, “Given this ambitious mandate, it is vital that all of our Commissioners are able to speak for their respective organizations and are empowered to commit them to real action.
 It is our belief that CBS’ new permanent Chairman and CEO will have the requisite authority to function effectively as a Commissioner and to demonstrate CBS’ commitment to the Commission’s critical mission.”

-She said that they will continue to work with CBS in the interim.
+She said they will continue to work with CBS in the interim.

-The commission was created in the wake of Harvey Weinstein scandal last year.
+The commission was created in the wake of the Harvey Weinstein scandal last year.

 The New Yorker published another story by Farrow on Sunday, in which six additional women accused Moonves of sexual misconduct.
 In one instance, a woman accused him of violently throwing her against a wall.